dvbsknd/FCC-personal-library/README.md

 A key focus of the freeCodeCamp module is testing, so thorough unit and integration tests will be written along the way.

 As with the challenge [preceding this one](https://github.com/dvbsknd/FCC-issue-tracker) I'll try and work towards an MVC-ish architecture, with controllers being Express- and MongoDB-agnostic.
 Unlike with that challenge, I'll be using `Promises` rather than callbacks wherever possible.
 In future challenges I'll move to `async/await`.
+I'll also build the front-end with React in order to get some exposure to that and it's build-chain using [Webpack](https://webpack.js.org/).

 ## Local Development